If you are considering taking a kids yoga teacher, the one you choose is an important decision for the short term and long term.

 The 95 Hour Training:

 Often those who want to teach yoga to children, and not adults, aim for the 95 Hour Certification.
-95 Hours is the number of hours Yoga Alliance (YA) established for training in the specialty of children’s yoga.
+95 Hours is the number of hours Yoga Alliance (YA) established for a training in the specialty of children’s yoga.
 Usually this number of hours is with a YA Registered Children’s Yoga School (RCYS), but not always.
-Make sure the course/school is actually listed on the YA website.

 You Can’t Combine Training Certificates

-Also note that for YA to accept the specialty training, the 95 Hour Certificate must come from one school.
+Also note that for YA the 95 Hours of training must come from one school’s Certification program.
 You can’t combine or add up Certificates from different schools till you get to 95 Hours.
 This is because an RCYS makes sure you’ve covered all the different curriculum requirements, like practicum and anatomy, and if you are combining certificates, they won’t know that you’ve learned all the core competencies required by YA.

 According to the Yoga Alliance standards, the RCYT designation (RCYT stands for registered children’s yoga teacher) is the gold star!